evansjt/AnimeViz/README.md

     - Database Query: [GetCollaboratingLicensorsAndStudios.sql](https://github.com/evansjt/AnimeViz/blob/main/db/select/GetCollaboratingLicensorsAndStudios.sql)
 - ### *What is the longest-running anime TV series?*
   ><p align="center"><img alt="top_50_longest_running_anime_tv" src="https://user-images.githubusercontent.com/32036244/206894556-ad2e07f0-214d-4df1-8a40-fc88b60ed9ea.png" width="50%" /></p>
   - The horizontal bar char (*created by [React Plotly](https://reactjs.org/)*) shows the relationship between the number of days aired and the number of episodes aired from each of the Top 50 longest running anime TV series.
+Upon clicking any of the bars related to a specific anime title, a new tab will open and redirect the user to the MyAnimeList webpage related to that anime.

     The Gantt chart (*created by [React FusionCharts](https://www.fusioncharts.com/dev/getting-started/react/your-first-chart-using-react)*) compares the timespans between each anime's airing, taking in account their start and end dates.
     - React Visualization: [LongestRunningTVAnimeSeries.jsx](https://github.com/evansjt/AnimeViz/blob/main/client/src/visualizations/LongestRunningTVAnimeSeries.jsx)